seagram/seagram.dev/src/pages/posts/selvedge-denim.md

 ---
 layout: ../../layouts/ArticleLayout.astro
-title: "The Art of Denim: Shuttle vs. Projectile Looms"
+title: "a comparison of shuttle and projectile looms"
 date: 5/24/2024
 ---